mintty/mintty/wiki/CtrlSeqs.md

 If only one of width or height are given, the other dimension is scaled so that the aspect ratio is preserved.
 If none of width or height are given, the image pixel size is used.

+Parameter **doNotMoveCursor** prevents scrolling if the image output would extend below the bottom margin, and also keeps the cursor at its beginning position after image output.
+Its effect is the same as DECSET 7780 mode but can be controlled case-by-case on a per-image base.

 Image formats supported comprise PNG, JPEG, GIF, TIFF, BMP, Exif.